joshbrew/device-decoder/src/devices/README.md

 ### Other

 Say we want to support a driver that does not give us the raw data but want to feed it into our multithreading pipeline and general application settings.
+See [`muse.ts`](./muse.ts) for an implementation with conditionally included dependencies.

 Create an object like:

 ```ts